Tammyhi/FEM-Social-Links-Profile/README.md

 - Live Site [URL](https://your-live-site-url.com)

-### What I learned
+### I learned
-- How to use font-face rule to add in font files
+- to use the font-face rule to add in font files
-- The 'text-align' property is only for block elements
+- that the 'text-align' property is only for block elements
+- to use the tabindex attribute to make html elements keyboard accessible